Chief Whip: The whip as a party line

 Other such offences include betraying party loyalties.
 An example of this during John Major's government was when nine Conservative MPs had the whip removed after voting against the government on its stance on the Maastricht Treaty, becoming known as Eurosceptics.
 In practice they remained Conservative MPs supporting the government on other issues.
-Sir Bill Cash, Sir John Redwood and Sir Iain Duncan Smith are still Conservative MPs.
+For example, Iain Duncan Smith is still a Conservative MP and in fact went on to become leader of the party.
 This was also the only time when MPs who were being whipped were cooperating with the opposite side's whips.
-In most cases the 'pairing' system enables one from each side to cancel out the other's vote if absent simultaneously.
 Despite the whip, individuals are entitled to vote according to their own beliefs, particularly when there is a "free vote" on a matter of conscience.

 There are some cases in which the whip is removed because an issue is a matter of conscience.
 These include adoption, religion and equal opportunities.
 The impact of a whip being imposed on a matter of conscience can be damaging for a party leader.
 One such case was that of Iain Duncan Smith, who imposed a three-line whip against the adoption of children by unmarried couples which, at the time, meant gay couples could never adopt.
-Several Conservative MPs voted against the official party line, and Smith's authority was weakened.
+Several Conservative MPs voted against the official party line, and Duncan Smith's authority was weakened.

 Whips often employ a mixture of promises, cajoling and persuasion to force an unpopular vote.
 A whip should know major figures in an MP's local constituency party and the MP's agent.
 There have been cases where sick MPs were wheeled into the House from far afield to vote for the government on a crucial vote.
-Former MP Joe Ashton recalled a case from the latter days of James Callaghan's government:
+Joe Ashton MP recalled a case from the latter days of James Callaghan's government:

-I remember the famous case of Leslie Spriggs, the then-Member for St. Helens.
-We had a tied vote, and he was brought to the House in an ambulance having suffered a severe heart attack.
-The two Whips went out to look in the ambulance and there was Leslie Spriggs laid there as though he was dead.
-I believe that John Stradling Thomas said to Joe Harper, "How do we know that he is alive?"
-So, he leaned forward, turned the knob on the heart machine, the green light went around, and he said, "There, you've lost—it's 311."
-That is an absolutely true story.
-It is the sort of nonsense that used to happen.
-No one believes it, but it is true.